 For events that accommodate free-flowing guests such as festivals or expos, we recently developed an App to keep count of all incoming and outgoing patrons in real-time.
 Developed for managing the headcount at the 'Walk the Tunnels' event where thousands of people were able to experience one of Auckland's City Rail Link tunnels before officially opening.
 The 'Count Me In' App helps to ensure that you never go over your capacity restrictions.
 Interested?
 Let us know and we'll tell you more.

 When a customer books tickets with us, requesting 'Attendee Details' will be enabled by default.
 This can be turned off at your request if you have an alternative system for collating contact tracing data, or it is not required (eg. for a Virtual Event or certain ticket types).

-All 'Attendee Details' data feeds directly through to your Occupancy Report that can be used on-site to cross-reference with guests on arrival and update as required.
+All 'Attendee Details' data is securely stored for delivery to the Ministry of Health on request as required.
 If the customer has booked on behalf of friends who change at the last minute, this data is editable by the customer from their Order History at any time and a reminder to check these details can be delivered a few days in advance of your show if you wish.